GonePIAO/CoASN-Bert/README.md

 # CoASN-BERT
-We will publish the code after the paper is published.
-Thank you for your attention.
+**We will publish the code after the paper is published.
+Thank you for your attention**.

-This repository contains the official implementation code of the paper Deep modular Co-Attention Shifting Network for Multimodal Sentiment Analysis.
+This repository contains the official implementation code of the paper **Deep modular Co-Attention Shifting Network for Multimodal Sentiment Analysis**.

 Note: We strongly recommend that you browse the overall structure of our code at first.
 If you have any question, feel free to contact us.
 ## First check that the requirements are satisfied: